apache/doris/docs/en/administrator-guide/export_manual.md

 * `timeout`: homework timeout.
 Default 2 hours.
 Unit seconds.
 * `tablet_num_per_task`: The maximum number of fragments allocated per query plan.
 The default is 5.

-After submitting a job, the job status can be imported by querying the `SHOW EXPORT'command.
+After submitting a job, the job status can be imported by querying the `SHOW EXPORT` command.
 The results are as follows:

 ```
      JobId: 14008